dct2012/4wm/README.md

-frankensteinwm
+4wm
 =============

 ----------------------
-**frankensteinwm** is a versatile, lightweight, dynamic tiling window manager with two borders.
+**4wm** is a versatile, lightweight, dynamic tiling window manager with two borders.
 Its mission is to be small, versatile, and quick.
 There are four modes: tiling, floating, monocle and video..
 There are four direction in which you can tile, four directions in which a window can swap with another, and four directions in which you can